rPlakama/Twatch/README.md

 - TIMEOUT SYSTEMS FOR SESSIONS
 - TRIGGER START FOR SESSIONS (as temperature)
-- EXCLUDE OR ADD DEVICES (for sessions)
+- EXCLUDE OR ADD DEVICES (for session)

-INCREMENTAL TODO, GRAPHS:

-- Python for handling data?
-Maybe.
+- RUST TO PYTHON INTEGRATION(to create an graph after trigger is finished)
+- MAKING RUST CREATE (IF NOT EXISTS) A PATH TO SAVE SESSIONS, FALLOWING COMMON LINUX (per example, LOCAL)

+Optional:
+- MAKING A TUI?